FlavScents AInsights Entry: Galbanum Oil (CAS: 8023-91-4)

 3. Natural Occurrence & Formation

-Galbanum oil is obtained from the resin of the Ferula galbaniflua plant, which is native to Iran and other parts of the Middle East.
+Galbanum oil is naturally sourced from the resin of the Ferula galbaniflua plant, which is native to regions in Iran and the Middle East.
 The resin is collected and then steam-distilled to produce the essential oil.
-This oil is considered a natural fragrance and flavor material, aligning with the "natural" designation in many regulatory frameworks.
-The formation of its characteristic aroma compounds involves complex biosynthetic pathways within the plant, including the enzymatic conversion of terpenes and other precursors.
+This process preserves the complex mixture of terpenes and other volatile compounds that contribute to its unique aroma.
+Galbanum oil is often used in products labeled as "natural fragrance" due to its plant-based origin.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs